-$\label{lem:eq:entropy} Enhancing\ management\ skills\ in\ a\ small-class\ setting\ prepares\ Executive\ MBA\ students\ to\ be\ more\ effective\ in\ their\ work\ environments.$
+Enhancing strategic leadership skills in a small-class setting prepares Executive MBA students to be more effective in their work environments.

-The Executive MBA (EMBA) is a 50-unit curriculum that provides a complete framework for the strategic management of an organization.
-The central theme of this highly acclaimed program is "strategic leadership in a collaborative learning environment."
-Designed for the experienced practitioner and planned around small-group seminar sessions, this program helps to provide the cognitive knowledge and skills necessary to achieve the following objectives:
+The Executive MBA (EMBA) program is a 50-unit curriculum that provides a comprehensive framework for the strategic management of business organizations.
+The central theme of this highly acclaimed program is the developed of strategic leadership competencies through a collaborative learning environment.
+Designed for the experienced practitioner and planned around small-group seminar sessions, this program provides the cognitive knowledge and skills necessary to achieve the following objectives:

-- Manage and motivate others in increasingly complex and dynamic environments. - Access, organize, and assess important management information. - Identify and forecast trends and changes in industries and markets, both domestically and internationally. - Develop functionally integrated business and organizational plans in pursuit of strategic goals. - Make strategic decisions, operationalize strategic plans, and provide strategic leadership.
+- Manage and motivate others in increasingly complex and dynamic organizational environments. - Access, organize, and analyze important economic and management information. - Identify and forecast trends and changes in domestic and global markets. - Develop functionally integrated business and organizational plans in pursuit of strategic goals. - Make strategic decisions, operationalize strategic plans, and provide strategic leadership.